pypa/bandersnatch/docs/mirror_configuration.md

 ### global-timeout

-The global-timeout value is an integer that indicates the maximum runtime of individual asyncio coroutines.
+The global-timeout value is an integer that indicates the maximum runtime of individual aiohttp coroutines.

 The default value for this setting is 18000 seconds, or 5 hours.